What is a Process Flow Diagram?

 - PRO/II, etc.

 For a standard process, there are several licensors like UOP, Axens, Lummus, etc. & they are responsible for developing the PFD.
-Process flow diagrams of open art process units like CDU (Crude distillation unit), VDU (vacuum distillation unit) can be found in the literature, encyclopedia of chemical technology.
+Process flow diagrams of open art process units like CDU (Crude distillation unit), and VDU (vacuum distillation unit) can be found in the literature and encyclopedia of chemical technology.
 Some of them may be obsolete.
 After that, the PFD is reviewed by the engineering contractor’s process engineer & planning team before the release of the detailed design.
-So there is enough information in the PFD like material balance information, main equipment, etc. PFD undergoes several revisions based on the review, cost optimization, HAZOP study, opinion of expert team, etc.
+So there is enough information in the PFD like material balance information, main equipment, etc. PFD undergoes several revisions based on the review, cost optimization, HAZOP study, opinion of the expert team, etc.

 What are the basic information that a PFD contains?